MLiedl/dbt-workshop/00_start_here/start_here.md

 Start here to install everything you need:
 - Python
+- uv
-- Jupyter Notebook
+- a Jupyter viewer
-- A text editor
+- a text editor
+- Git

 👉 Open:
 **Installing_Python_Jupyter_and_Text_Editor.md**

+`01_setup/Installing_Your_Tools_and_Getting_the_Workshop_Files.md`

 ---

 ### 2️⃣ Build Your Working Environment
 📂 Go to: `02_environment/`

-Set up DBT and make sure everything works correctly.
+This creates the workshop `.venv`, installs the required packages, and registers the notebook kernel:

+`Project: Data Analysis`

 👉 Open:
 **From_Zero_to_Working_DBT.ipynb**